NicoWidmer/Translate/Readme.md

 $ cd /path/to/project-folder
 $ py .\upload.py
 ```
-File names need to contain one of the languages from the config file at the end of the name (automatically added in translate script)
+Note: File names should contain one of the languages from the `config.ini` file at the end of the name (automatically added in the `translate.py` script).
+Additionally, file names should contain one of the following words to identify the type for uploading:
+* caption
+* description
+* title

+Captions, descriptions and titles can be uploaded together from the same folder or separately.

 ### Changing languages

-You can add or remove languages from in the config.ini file
+You can add or remove languages in the config.ini file